pivotal/docs-tap/install.hbs.md

     * Harbor has the form `kp_default_repository: "my-harbor.io/my-project/build-service"`.
     * Docker Hub has the form `kp_default_repository: "my-dockerhub-user/build-service"` or `kp_default_repository: "index.docker.io/my-user/build-service"`.
     * Google Cloud Registry has the form `kp_default_repository: "gcr.io/my-project/build-service"`.
-- `KP-DEFAULT-REPO-USERNAME` is the user name that can write to `KP-DEFAULT-REPO`.
+- `KP-DEFAULT-REPO-SECRET` is the user name that can write to `KP-DEFAULT-REPO`.
 You can `docker push` to this location with this credential.
     * For Google Cloud Registry, use `kp_default_repository_username: _json_key`.
-    * Alternatively, you can configure this credential as a [secret reference](tanzu-build-service/install-tbs.md#install-secret-refs).
-- `KP-DEFAULT-REPO-PASSWORD` is the password for the user that can write to `KP-DEFAULT-REPO`.
-You can `docker push` to this location with this credential.
-    * For Google Cloud Registry, use the contents of the service account JSON file.
-    * Alternatively, you can configure this credential as a [secret reference](tanzu-build-service/install-tbs.md#install-secret-refs).
+    * Please create the secret prior to the installation.
+For example registry-credentials secret created above could be used here.
+- `KP-DEFAULT-REPO-SECRET-NAMESPACE` is the namespace where KP-DEFAULT-REPO-SECRET is created.
 - `K8S-DISTRO` (optional) is the type of Kubernetes infrastructure in use.
 It is only required if the distribution is OpenShift and must be used in coordination with `kubernetes_version`.
 Supported value: `openshift`.
 - `K8S-VERSION` (optional) is the Kubernetes version in use.
 You can use it independently or in coordination with `kubernetes_distribution`.
 For example, `1.24.x`, where `x` is the Kubernetes patch version.
 - `SERVER-NAME` is the host name of the registry server.
 Examples: